 - Lack of Improvement: If you’ve been taking medication that doesn’t seem to be working, you may need to see a doctor for a prescription or further advice.

-TrustCare Offers Allergy Tests
+TrustCare Offers Allergy Treatment

 With a typically mild condition like seasonal allergies, most people try to solve the problem themselves.
 There are times, though, when you just can’t figure it out yourself or you’ve grown tired of half efforts.
 To really find relief, then, you’ll need to seek out medical advice from a qualified physician.
-In some cases it can be hard to determine with specificity what allergen is actually affecting you, so an allergy test may be necessary to help narrow down the best treatment options.